 In some embodiments, system has only a single buoy.
 In some embodiments, more than one buoy is provided.
-Additional buoys enable LBL positioning and navigation, as well as enable other behaviors including navigating from one buoy to another.
+Additional buoys enable LBL positioning and navigation, as well as enable other behaviors including navigating the vehicle from one buoy to another.

 Deployment

 The present disclosure provides for a transportation mechanism, a deployment mechanism and a recovery mechanism.
 In the currently preferred embodiment, the system of the vehicle and buoy is readily deployable without requiring special handling equipment.
-The system can be transported by ships, aircraft (fixed or rotary wing), zodiacs, or simply driven to the beach and deployed via the beach or pier.
+The transportation mechanism may include, but is not limited to, ships, aircraft (fixed or rotary wing), zodiacs, piloted, remotely-operated, or autonomous vehicles operating on land, in air or underwater, or manual deployment by human operators from land, air, water surface, underwater, beach, pier, or other manmade or natural structure.
+The transportation mechanism may be used to deploy at least one vehicle, or at least one buoy, or at least one vehicle and at least one buoy.
+The transportation mechanism incorporates a deployment mechanism such as a hoist, crane, boom, towline, fixture, or the like.
 Operating on ice usually requires a simple deployment mechanism comprising a gantry placed over an access hole, with associated rudimentary block and tackle for ease of getting the system to and from the ice.
 Other deployment mechanisms may be incorporated into the transportation mechanism; for example, a pulley and lift bail system secured to a helicopter via a releasable hook solution.

-The recovery mechanism in the currently preferred embodiment includes the buoy and the buoy’s docking acceptor.
+The recovery mechanism in one currently preferred embodiment includes the buoy and the buoy’s docking acceptor.
 Once the vehicle completes the commanded behaviors and sends the desired data back to the command center, it docks to the docking acceptor.
-The docking occurs underwater and often is under ice.
-The vehicle may the remain at the docking acceptor until the system is recovered.
+The docking occurs underwater and often under ice.
+The vehicle may remain at the docking acceptor until the system is recovered.
 A human-assisted recovery team may then recover the system at their leisure and in good conditions.
 In some cases, a vessel or rotary wing aircraft is brought to the buoy’s vicinity, the buoy is cut out of the ice, and a deployment mechanism (e.g. a gantry) is used to extract the vehicle.

 Behaviors

 The present disclosure provides for a number of software behaviors for a vehicle to perform as determined by a user.
-Behaviors enable the vehicle to accurately perform a mission after deployment and to best enable recovery.
-Behaviors include, but are not limited to, docking, undocking, preventing surfacing, new sensor configurations, refinement of plume tracking for anomaly (e.g., oil) mapping, find ice-hole, circle if lost, multi-buoy navigation, multi-buoy dock, and multi-buoy leapfrog.
+Behaviors enable the vehicle to be deployed, perform a mission, and enable recovery.
+Behaviors include, but are not limited to, docking, undocking, preventing surfacing, new sensor configurations, refinement of plume tracking for anomaly mapping, find ice-hole, circle if lost, multi-buoy navigation, multi-buoy dock, and multi-buoy leapfrog.
 Additional behaviors may be included for different embodiments; for example, in one embodiment, a behavior for finding an oil spill source is included.
 This behavior may include using the vehicle’s onboard sensors to detect oil and to follow an increasing maximum of sensed oil concentration.
 In another embodiment or use, the behavior of mapping the extent of an anomaly (e.g., an oil plume) may be executed.
 Here the behavior may have instructions for the vehicle to perform a defined survey (e.g., mow the lawn) while sensing for the anomaly (e.g., oil concentration).
 In some embodiments, a detect and report behavior is used to detect an anomaly and prioritizes informing first responders at the command center of the anomaly detection.
 In many embodiments, relaying of information through the buoy in real or close to real time is important, and vehicles may have informing behaviors to prioritize information transfer, most often by means of the buoy.